-Credit: Amber Rose Photography
+Credit: Jade Keshia Photography

-An award-winning journalist, charismatic public speaker, published author and influencer, Poorna Bell works extensively across several areas including women's journalism, women in business, fitness, body image, wellness, mental health and champions issues affecting the BAME community.
+An award-winning journalist, charismatic motivational speaker, published author and influencer, Poorna Bell works extensively across several areas including women's journalism, women in business, fitness, body image, wellness, mental health and champions issues affecting the BAME community.
 The former UK Executive Editor and Global Lifestyle Head for HuffPost, Poorna now works as a freelance journalist and editor for titles including The Guardian, Red magazine, Stylist, Grazia, Women's Health, The Debrief and the Daily Telegraph.
 She is also the founder of Fix My Life Workshops and Events and a popular public speaker and event facilitator.
 Poorna also received Stylist magazine's Rising Star Award at their inaugural Remarkable Women Awards 2019.

 Poorna’s debut book, Chase the Rainbow, was published in 2017, to high acclaim.
 The personal memoir is the story of one man’s journey with mental health told by the woman who loved him.
 It has received a raft of glowing testimonials from, among others, novelist Matt Haig and author and presenter Fearne Cotton.
 Poorna’s second book, In Search of Silence was released in May 2019 and was one of the winners of Red's Big Book Awards 2019.
 Marie Claire describes it as a heartfelt journey of personal discovery that translates into touching advice for others.
 Poorna is often invited to speak at literary events including the Cheltenham Literary Festival and Henley Literary Festival.

 Poorna has acted as both a facilitator and guest speaker at many mental health and wellness events, has been named as one of Balance magazine's top 100 wellness personalities and has spoken on mental health for the NHS and at the Global Ministerial Mental Health Summit.
-Trained in presentation at RADA, Poorna has presented in a number of formats from panel sessions to chairing conferences and has spoken on a variety of topics including women, mental health, BAME and social media.
+Trained in presentation at RADA, Poorna has presented in a number of formats from panel sessions to chairing conferences and has spoken on a variety of topics including women, mental health, imposter syndrome and resilience, BAME and social media.
 A popular speaker, Poorna has delivered keynotes for a range of national and international corporations, including Spotify, Twitter, The Financial Times and Ernst & Young.
-Other areas of expertise include the changing face of the digital world, how the online world is shaping debate around identity and seeking business solutions for audience growth.
+Other areas of expertise include diversity & inclusion, the changing face of the digital world, how the online world is shaping debate around identity and seeking business solutions for audience growth.

 Using her social media platforms for good, Poorna was named on the Marie Claire Verified power list 2019, which champions women who use Instagram to amplify positive messages, inspire others and open difficult conversations with honesty and candour.
 An avid weightlifter, Poorna credits the sport for helping her throughout her grief, providing her with not only physical, but mental strength, body confidence and resilience too.
 Her work in the fitness space and position within the diversity and female empowerment conversation has led to a number of high profile collaborations with brands including NatWest, Bupa, Lululemon, Sweaty Betty and Sport England's This Girl Can campaign.